Finite time blow-up and global solutions for the viscoelastic wave equation with combined power-type nonlinearities

-In Section \ref{Pre}, we present the main assumptions throughout the manuscript and review the well-posedness results and the existing global existence results.
-Section \ref{potentialwellsec} introduces the potential well and some useful lemmas.
-In Section \ref{glb}, we first prove the global existence when the energy source dominates the energy sink, and then establish the global existence results if the initial history $u_0$ lies in the potential well in the general case.
+In Section \ref{Pre}, we present the main assumptions throughout the paper and review some well-posedness results.
+In Section \ref{potentialwellsec}, we introduce the potential well and recall some useful lemmas.
+In Section \ref{glb}, we first prove the global existence when the energy source dominates the energy sink, and then establish the global existence results in the case that the initial data lies in the potential well.
 In Section \ref{decay}, we establish the energy decay results under the different conditions of relaxation kernel.
-In Section \ref{blo}, we analyze the blow-up of the solutions to \eqref{equation} when the source is stronger than dissipation.
+In Section \ref{blo}, we analyze the finite time blow-up of solutions for problem \eqref{equation} when the source term is stronger than the dissipative effect.